Mainframe-Archive/mainframe-os/docs/introduction.md

 You will initially see the pre-built version of your dapp display in the new window.

-***Note:** there is a known issue on Windows and Unix systems where the app window for a built or installed app opens, but is blank/only white.
-See steps below to host locally for a workaround.
-For end-users, only Mac OS is supported.*

 #### Host locally
  * In a terminal window run `yarn start` if it isn't still running.